The Chronicles of Narnia: The Lion, the Witch and the Wardrobe: Pre-production

 In the novel, the battle is not seen until Aslan, Susan, Lucy and their reinforcements arrive.
 This was changed in the movie because Adamson said he could vividly remember a huge battle, an example of how Lewis left a lot to the readers' imagination.
 Other small changes include the reason all four children come to Narnia, in that an accident breaks a window and forces them to hide.
 Tumnus also never meets Edmund until the end of the novel.
 Minor details were added to the Pevensies, such as their mother's name, Helen, being the actual first name of Georgie Henley's mother.
 Finchley as the home of the Pevensies was inspired by Anna Popplewell, who actually is from Finchley.
 Adamson also changed the circumstances in which Lucy first comes into Narnia.
 He felt it was more natural that she first see the wardrobe while looking for a hide-and-seek hiding place, rather than just chance upon it exploring the house.
 The film also hints at Professor Kirke's role in The Magician's Nephew, such as the engravings on the wardrobe, when it is a simple one in the novel, and the Professor's surprise and intrigue when Peter and Susan mention Lucy's discovery in the wardrobe.
 When Lewis wrote the novel, it was the first of the series, and the back-story later outlined by the subsequent books in the series did not exist.
 Additionally, in the novel, the father of the Pevensie children is in London with their mother, but in the film, their father is fighting in the war as Lucy states to Mr. Tumnus when they first meet in Narnia.

-Weta Workshop head Richard Taylor cited Hieronymus Bosch's The Garden of Earthly Delights as an inspiration on the film.
+Wētā Workshop head Richard Taylor cited Hieronymus Bosch's The Garden of Earthly Delights as an inspiration on the film.
 He felt Narnia had to be less dark and gritty than their depiction of Middle-earth in The Lord of the Rings because it is a new world.
 Many of Weta's creature designs were designed for digital creation, so when Howard Berger and KNB FX inherited the practical effects work, they had to spend three months retooling approved designs for animatronics.
 Berger's children would comment and advise upon his designs; they suggested the White Witch's hair be changed from black to blonde, which Berger concurred with as he realized Swinton's wig looked too Gothic.